-The Overview and Scrutiny Officer will:
+The Council will:

-- 1 Give witnesses as much notice as possible of the time, date and place of the meeting at which their evidence is to be taken - 2 Inform the witness of the purpose of the review and the areas on which the overview and scrutiny body will want to question them - Wherever possible give the witness a list of questions, or the line of questioning, in advance, explaining that this will not be a restrictive list - 4 Provide witnesses with copies of reports, papers and background information where appropriate - Indicate whether any written documents are required in support of the witness's oral evidence.
-Requests for presentations will be made a minimum of one week prior to the meeting.
+- 1 Give witnesses as much notice as possible of the time, date and place of the meeting at which their evidence is to be taken - 2 Inform the witness of the purpose of the review and the areas on which the overview and scrutiny body will want to question them - 3 Wherever possible give the witness a list of questions, or the line of questioning, in advance, explaining that this will not be a restrictive list - 4 Provide witnesses with copies of reports, papers and background information where appropriate - 5 Indicate whether any written documents are required in support of the witness's oral evidence.
+Requests for presentations will be made a minimum of one week prior to the meeting. - 6 Invite witnesses to submit written evidence, if appropriate, and where this is provided it should, be circulated to the committee/group in advance of the meeting at which the evidence will be taken. - 7 Inform witnesses that the Overview and Scrutiny meeting is held in public, is open to the press and that all reports are public documents unless they contain exempt or confidential information.